kylelang/MIBRR/mcemDebugNotes.md

   - Doesn't look like it.
 If we start the simple mvn case at the same values, the chains will track identical trajectories.

+- Check if the mismatch between the Park and Casella (2008) lambda estimate and mine is due to my intercept.

 ## Observations:
 - When the MIBL chains don't mix, the sampled lambdas tend to be huge (about an order of magnitude larger than the well-behaved chains).